aleguillou1/SemanticSeg4EO_Qgis/src/README.md

 ## License

+This project is now licensed under the GPL v2.
+Original components remain under their respective MIT licenses where noted.
 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License.